Ordered amorphous spin system: Matching Rules

-\paragraph*{Tiling model.}By a theorem due to Mozes~\cite{Mozes89}, configurations emerging from substitution rules such as those in Eq.~\eqref{eq:substitution_rules} may be enforced by a set of Wang tiles---unit squares with marked edges.
-The plane is to be tiled by copies of these tiles~\footnote{Only translations of the Wang tiles are allowed; rotations and reflections are forbidden.} such that two tiles may abut only if the markings on their shared edge match---these are the so-called {\it matching rules}.
+By a theorem of Mozes\cite{Mozes89}, configurations emerging from substitution rules such as those in Eq.~\eqref{eq:substitution_rules} may be enforced by a finite set of Wang tiles---each one with different markings on the edges.
+The plane is to be tiled by copies of these tiles\footnote{Only translations of the Wang tiles are allowed; rotations and reflections are forbidden.} such that two tiles may abut if and only if the markings on their common edge match---these are the so-called {\it matching rules}.
 We note that although the configuration above is generated substitutionally from eight basic tiles, there will be more than eight Wang tiles in terms of their markings.